JJ/granada-off/text/kasbah-teashops.md

 before actually hosted [some traditional gipsy boiler makers](https://hera.ugr.es/tesisugr/17566629.pdf), as well as orchards and even donkey mews.
-The introduction of foreign merchants and products eventually pushed these traditions away, and turned a part of the Albayzin that was local, gipsy and authentic into a imported piece of Arabiana where it is all but impossible to distinguish the local wares from cheap imports, although it is quite safe to assume that most everything is a cheap import.
+The introduction of foreign merchants and products eventually pushed these traditions away, and turned a part of the Albayzín that was local, gipsy and authentic into a imported piece of Arabiana where it is all but impossible to distinguish the local wares from cheap imports, although it is quite safe to assume that most everything is a cheap import.
 In which it is